Heartland Harmony

 2. Are able to work hard outdoors for long hours in a variety of weather situations, including very cold and wet

-3. Have prior farm or physical labor experience and possibly references available for that work
+3. Have prior farm or physical labor experience and references available for that work

-4. Who may not otherwise be able to access the learning opportunities offered
+4. For whom funds are a barrier and who may not otherwise be able to access the learning opportunities offered

 Example Exchanges

-2-Day Intensive • Full Work Trade • Staying on Farm
+2-Day Course • Full Work Trade • Staying on Farm

 2 days x 7 hours a day = 14 hours of study